Vatsal27Agarwal/Odin-Project/README.md

-# Odin-recipes
+# Odin-Projects
+Contains all projects done in journey of learning through odin project

-Project 1 for foundations of web dev
+Menu-Odin: Project 1 for foundations of web dev